AbhishekPratap9/SOC-Analysis/README.md

-# Azure
+# SOC Analysis with Microsoft Azure

-This Repo contains my SOC analysis with Microsoft SOC tools
+This Repo contains my security implementation techniques using microsoft Azure and its tools.